LPCIC/elpi/ELPI.md

 is suspended (via `declare_constraint`) only its hypothetical clauses about `foo` or `bar` are kept.

-The first variable on which a constraint is suspended is said to be its key.
-When one or more goals are suspended *on the same key*, the rules between curly braces apply.
+When one or more goals are suspended on lists of unification variables with a non-empty intersection, the rules between curly braces apply.
-In most cases it is useless to manipulate two goals that don't share the key.
-If it is not the case, one can pick a single key for all suspended goals.
+In most cases it is useless to manipulate two goals that don't share any variable.
+If it is not the case, one can artificially add the same variable to all suspended goals.
 Eg.
 ```
 master-key K => (even X, even Y).
 even (?? as X) :- !, master-key K, declare_constraint (even X) [K,X].